African Americans in the Revolutionary War: Somerset vs. Stewart

-Despite Britain's utilization of African American slaves in the Revolutionary War, a monumental court decision would quickly put in motion efforts to end slavery in Britain itself, though Britain did not ban the international slave trade in its Empire until 1807, the same year that then-President Thomas Jefferson and the U.S. Congress passed a law banning the international slave trade in the U.S. A slave trader named Charles Stewart purchased Somerset, a slave who had been brought to America during the middle passage.
+Despite Britain's utilization of African American slaves in the Revolutionary War, a monumental court decision would quickly put in motion efforts to end slavery in Britain itself, though Britain did not ban the international slave trade in its Empire until 1807, the same year that then-President Thomas Jefferson and the U.S. Congress passed a law banning the international slave trade in the U.S. A slave trader named Charles Stewart purchased James Somerset, a slave who had been brought to America during the middle passage.
 Somerset ran away from Stewart's home on October 1, 1771, but was caught on November 26, would face trial on December 9, and the case would finally be decided on June 22, 1772.
 Somerset's defense exposed the fact that the laws of England do not affirm the right to possess slaves as property.
 At the end of the case, Lord Mansfield, the overseeing judge, ordered Somerset be set free.
+This landmark case would release some 14,000 British slaves from slavery.
 This decision immediately led to a massive rise in anti-slavery activism in Britain, and was a catalyst to the end of slave practices in Britain and among the British colonists.
 This in-turn provoked some slaveholders among the colonists, and was a contributor to the increasing tensions between these colonists and the British.
 The fear of losing the ability to own slaves was a minor motivator behind the revolt for the colonists since the Somerset decision threatened the slave practices in the colonies because they were bound by British law.
 The Somerset decision is also a major precursor to Dunmore's proclamation.
 Dunmore offered freedom to African American slaves in exchange for service in the British army during the revolution as the Somerset decision had begun to normalize the freedom of African slaves in Britain.